 If you have a large room, you will want to choose a high powered subwoofer and/or a large one if possible.
 A large subwoofer doesn’t always mean it’s the best fit for a large room, but oftentimes, it does.
 It’s important to check the power qualities, in addition to the size.

-Lastly, you'll want to take wiring into account.
+Lastly, you’ll want to take wiring into account.
 Do you want your subwoofer to wirelessly connect to your soundbar or connect via wiring?
-This comes down to your personal preferences, as well as your soundbar's capabilities.
-As long as your soundbar can connect to your subwoofer wirelessly, you are good to purchase a wireless subwoofer.
+This comes down to your personal preferences, as well as your soundbar’s capabilities.
+As long as your soundbar can connect to your subwoofer wirelessly, you are good to purchase a wireless subwoofer, or maybe you’d rather get a soundbar with a built-in subwoofer like what we’ve chosen for our top 10 list.

 After adding on a subwoofer, you may be wondering what you could add on next to make your sound even better.
 In addition your soundbar’s built-in speakers, which are your front speakers, and the subwoofer, you may want to start thinking about rear speakers, as long as your soundbar is compatible.